laggingreflex/npm-link-copy/README.md

 Alternative to [npm link] that works by copying files instead of linking.

+## Why this fork?

+This fork is based on laggingreflex's package.
+That one is great, but it only supports listening to file changes in the watch mode.
+This is fixed here: the tool now watches for adding, removing and renaming files and directories.

 ## Why?

 Suppose you have the following setup: